EO-College/tomography_tutorial/README.md

 automatically.
 Please mind that under Windows paths need to be separated with `\\` or `/`, a single backslash will cause an error.
-You now have a custom version of the tutorial, which you can modify as you like and restart later via function [start][8].
+You now have a custom version of the tutorial, which you can modify as you like and restart later via function `start`.
 If you want to restore the original notebook, which was delivered with the Python package, just delete your custom version and run function `start` again.